 Our mission is to enhance health for all individuals who suffer from all forms of mental health issues, addiction, depression, and other life challenges by offering free group exercise, support meetings, nutritional coaching, and mental health counseling.

-Our vision to be recognized and acknowledged asa community of support and a safe space for people to be themselves, speak their minds, and recover.
+Our vision is to be recognized and acknowledged as a community of support and a safe space for people to be themselves, speak their minds, and recover.
 As a non-profit organization, Move to Heal seeks to make recovery possible by providing these free services.
 MTH partners with gyms to provide a comfortable and welcoming environment with fitness classes (and coaching), followed by non-denominational group support and recovery meetings.
 We encourage our members to bond physically through workouts, and on an emotional level at meetings.
-At Move to Heal – stigma evaporates, and EVERYONE is welcome!
+At Move to Heal - stigma evaporates, and EVERYONE is welcome!

 Move to Heal would not exist without our remarkable members, partners, and supporters.
 We are incredibly grateful for all the support we have received along the way to help us continue our mission of supporting and uplifting individuals in recovery.
 To help Move to Heal keep thriving, please consider making a contribution.